Cardiac Arrest (TV series): Series 2

-Claire remains an SHO, but her skills and academic performance mean that the hospital is shown to be careful not to drive her off to work elsewhere.
-She is also working under the far more committed and friendly consultant Dr. Barry Yates (Fred Pearson).
-She has a brief relationship with the new Australian surgical registrar Mr. Cyril "Scissors" Smedley (Peter O'Brien).
+At the organisational level, a new hospital administrator, Paul Tennant (Nicholas Palliser), demands even more efficiency from the medical staff, which places Andrew on ENT (ear, nose and throat) duties even though he has no training for the skills required.
+Tennant also instructs Claire to abandon resuscitation of a hypothermia patient in order to fulfil her clinic duties.

-At the organisational level, a new hospital administrator, Paul Tennant (Nicholas Palliser), demands ever more efficiency from the medical staff, placing Andrew on ear nose and throat (ENT) duties even though he has no training in the required skills, and instructing Claire to abandon extended resuscitation of a hypothermia patient in order to fulfil her clinic duties.
-While Claire is covering for Andrew one night in casualty, a haemophiliac man is brought in with a nosebleed and bleeds to death because Claire is not trained in ENT, no trained staff are available and she cannot stop the bleeding.
-Claire exposes the systemic failures in the hospital to the media and although this is within her rights as a doctor, she is fired on an unrelated technicality.
-Claire returns to the hospital as a registrar at the end of the series, after resuscitating a heart attack victim in a pub and being reminded of why she chose to be a doctor.
+While Claire is covering for Andrew one night in casualty, a haemophiliac man is brought in with a nosebleed.
+Since Claire is not trained in ENT, she is unable to stop the bleeding, which leads the man to bleed to death.
+Claire exposes the systemic failures to the media, but she is fired on an unrelated technicality.

-The hospital soon attracts additional adverse publicity when the anaesthetist Dr. James Mortimer (Jo Dow) is diagnosed with AIDS following the discovery that he has HIV and a Kaposi's sarcoma.
-James is permitted to continue to work as his speciality does not put patients at risk.
-Some of the staff, particularly Raj, are sympathetic or actively supportive of James.
-However, the diagnosis is almost immediately leaked to the media by an unidentified party, another scandal ensues, and manager Tennant pressures James to take leave of absence.
-However, the payout over the death of the haemophilia patient means that the hospital cannot afford for Mr. Docherty to take his planned retirement, and Docherty demands that the pressure on James to take leave or resign be withdrawn in return for his remaining at the hospital.
+The hospital soon attracts additional adverse publicity when the anaesthetist Dr James Mortimer (Jo Dow) is diagnosed with HIV, following a discovery that he has a Kaposi's sarcoma, but he is still permitted to work.
+The diagnosis is leaked to the media and a scandal ensues, and manager Paul Tennant (Nicholas Palliser) pressures James to take a leave of absence.

-The second major medical error in the series contrasts Turner's treatment of his junior staff with Docherty's protection of James.
-At the end of the second last episode of the series, Running on Vapours, Phil is attempting to draw up chemotherapy doses for a patient on the evening of Christmas Day despite being untrained.
-He cannot contact a pharmacist, consults with Andrew, who is also untrained in the matter, and finally rings a drunken Dr. Turner at home, who advises him to draw up the treatment.
-Phil gets the dose wrong and the patient dies of anaphylactic shock.
-Turner and Tennant both advise Phil to take full blame for the incident and to deny that he sought Turner's opinion, and assure him that in return he will not suffer damage to his career.
-Phil does so, but the inquest returns a finding of unlawful killing and refers it for a possible manslaughter prosecution.
+Meanwhile, Phil is attempting to draw up chemotherapy doses for a patient during Christmas Day despite having no experience.
+He rings a drunken Dr Turner, who is the only one available.
+He advises Phil to draw up the treatment, but he gets the dose wrong and the patient dies of anaphylactic shock.
+He takes the full blame and denies that he sought Turner's opinion, but the inquest returns a finding of unlawful killing.